yasirsharif/Practice-Exams-Platform/eng-comp-y8.md

 **[⬆ Back to Top](#table-of-contents)**

+### **Passage 2:**

+"Climate change is causing significant alterations to our planet, one of the most visible being the rising sea levels.
+This phenomenon is primarily due to the thermal expansion of water and the melting of polar ice caps and glaciers.
+As global temperatures increase, ice sheets in Greenland and Antarctica are rapidly shrinking, adding vast amounts of water to the oceans.
+This rise threatens coastal communities worldwide, leading to increased flooding, erosion, and displacement.
+Understanding these processes is crucial for developing strategies to mitigate the impacts of climate change."

-### Question 4: What is the main purpose of this informational text?
+Question 4: What is the main purpose of this informational text?

 - [ ] To entertain
 - [x] To inform